Elderly mother and adult daughter.

 It Started With My Dad

 On December 3, 2009- exactly three years to the day after my father died- I passed my final exam and became a Certified Professional Co-Active Coach, through Coaches Training Institute (CTI).
-The world of Coaching had knocked on my door and introduced itself to me one day, and we’ve been together since.
+The World of Coaching had knocked on my door and introduced itself to me one day, and we’ve been together since.
 It was (and is) a fit.
-There were two undeniable directions pulling me forward-Seniors and Coaching.
+Now, there are two undeniable directions pulling me forward-Seniors and Coaching.

 For 15 years, I worked in Senior Living, most recently as The Director of Family Services for The Kensington Assisted Living in White Plains, New York from 2011-2023.
 The experiences I went through working with several hundred families and family units can’t be taught in a classroom, and definitely seasoned me for the next chapter.

 Now, I support families and individuals in all kinds of situations- not just Assisted Living- through coaching.
 Adult children worried about parents.
 Spouses who are caregiving at home.
+Spouses live separately from their partners.
 Concerned (and maybe disagreeing) siblings.
 Nieces and nephews finding their place.
 Lifelong friends with an aging loved one.
 I love listening to the stories and learning about everyone involved.
 I love coaching someone and seeing what happens when they feel supported and empowered.
 I love exploring options and planning next steps with my clients.

 Aging impacts the circle of people around a senior, not just the senior.
 The ripples go outward.
 I am here for those people in the ripples.
 I am here to support the supporters.